gbenga504/chat-app/README.md

 ## Dependencies

 - @material-ui/core: This library was used as the core of our design system.
-As much as possible, we try to use theming throughout the entire system without hardcoding anything.
+Using tailwind would have sufficed also.
+As much as possible, I try to use theming throughout the entire system without hardcoding anything.

 - date-fns: Used for time formatting.

 - react-query: Used to synchronize data between the server and our react app.
-Also react-query maintains an internal cache we can leverage on so there wasn't any need to include redux
+Also react-query maintains an internal cache I can leverage on so there wasn't any need to include redux

 - Husky, prettier and lint-staged: For pre-commit hooks